 How To Clean a Smelly Dishwasher

-Pro Tip: Done with the dishwasher?
+Pro tip: Done with the dishwasher?
 Give your microwave a clean next.

 How to clean a smelly dishwasher

-How to clean a dishwasher filter
+How to clean the filter

-How to clean a dishwasher drain hose
+How to clean the drain

-Pro Tip: Keep cleaning!
+Pro tip: Keep cleaning!
 Learn how to clean a glass-top stove.

 How To Clean a Smelly Dishwasher